 The Center for the Sciences and Pharmacy

 The Center for the Sciences and Pharmacy takes classroom learning and research to a new level for students studying Pharmacy, the Sciences, and Psychology.
 The $40 million high-tech building includes 19 laboratories—from behavioral analysis to neuroscience—to prepare you for the important role that science plays in healthcare, technology, and the global economy.
-The administrative offices for the College of Pharmacy are located here along with a model pharmacy, simulation lab, and stadium-style classrooms.
+The administrative offices for the College of Pharmacy and Health Sciences are located here along with a model pharmacy, simulation lab, and stadium-style classrooms.
 All science departments are housed here.
 The University's Health Services Office is also located on the first floor.

 From a simulated hospital suite in the Department of Biomedical Engineering to specialized labs to explore structures, transportation, and soil in the Department of Civil Engineering, to the robotics technology used by students studying mechatronics, Sleith Hall is hub of engineering innovation.
 Fresh from a $12.8 million renovation and expansion, Sleith Hall offers studio learning classrooms and a wide range of labs that are accessible to undergraduates.
 Wood Hall Auditorium is used campus-wide for lectures, presentations, and performances.
 The building is named for alumnus William Sleith'44/H'80, the inventor of the hand-held mixer, a staple in kitchens around the globe.

 Home to the College of Business, Churchill Hall was named for our first president (Dr. John D. Churchill) and features the Cohen Trading Room and Technology Center, computer labs, and multimedia classrooms for students in our business programs.
 The dean's office and business faculty offices are located here.